geigerzaehler/mocha-when-then/README.md

 mocha --ui mocha-when-then
 ```

+For browsers include the file `./dist/browser-bundle.js`.
+It includes
+the `promise` library and exposes the `mocha-when-then` interface as a
+UMD module.
+It assumes that `Mocha` is defined as a global variable.

 ### Assigning variables

 By passing a string to the DSL methods you can **assign variables**, or for